 Directly opposite Bamford Edge, you’ll also see across to another great lookout point, Win Hill.
-But the Bamford Edge walk wins for me as it’s shorter and the views are more stunning!
+But this Bamford Edge short walk route wins for me as it’s shorter and the views are more stunning!

-Here you will find details on how to get to the start of the walk, route information, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of the walk, the easiest Bamford Edge parking spot, route information, plus a detailed step by step guide of the walk.

 Let me know in the comments what you think of the walk!